metalwarrior665/actor-google-sheets/README.md

 If you want to use more Google accounts inside one Apify account or locally then each Google account needs to have a different `tokensStore` and you need to track which tokens belong to which account by naming the store properly.

+#### Public spreadsheet (no authorization)
+If you don't mind publishing your spreadsheet, you can use this actor without authorization for `read` mode.
+Just pass `publicSpreadsheet: true` to the input.
+To limit the possibility to abuse our google API, public spreadsheet without authorization will work out of the box only on Apify platform using secret enviroment variable.
+If you want to run public mode locally, you have to create your own project in Google console and pass API_KEY environment variable to your actor process like `API_KEY=AIzaSyAPijSDFsdfSSf3kvGVsdfsdfsdsdnAVbcZb5Y apify run -p` (replace with real API key from Google console)

 ## Modes

 This actor can be run in multiple different modes.
 Each run has to have only one specific mode.
 Mode also affects how other options work (details are explained in the specific options).